Elendow/SpritedowAnimator/README.md

   - The “-” button will remove the animation from the list.
   - The first animation will the one to play when **Play on Awake** is enabled.

+# UI Image Animator Inspector properties
+- **Adapt UI Pivot** with this option selected the pivot of the UI will move using the Sprite pivot.
+This is usefull if you have an animation with multiple canvas sizes but you want it static on one place.

 # Using the animations
 Add the **SpriteAnimator** or **UIAnimator** component to the object you want to animate and fill the animations list with the animations you want.
 This component requires a SpriteRenderer or Image component to work.
 If the object doesn't have one, the animator will add it automatically.
 On your code, use **GetComponent\<SpriteAnimator\>** or **GetComponent\<UIAnimator\>** to get the reference and start using it.

-# Methods
+# Animator Methods
+- **Play (bool oneShot = false, bool backwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list.
-- **Play (string animationName, bool oneShot = false, bool backwards = false, LoopType loopType = LoopType.repeat)** plays the animation infinite times if oneShot = false with the loop selected type, only one time if true, fordward if backwards = false and backwards if its true.
+- **Play (string animation, bool oneShot = false, bool backwards = false, LoopType loopType = LoopType.repeat)** plays the animation infinite times if oneShot = false with the loop selected type, only one time if true, fordward if backwards = false and backwards if its true.
   * If the animation is the same that is playing, nothing will happend but the **oneShot** attribute will update.
   * If the animation is the same that was playing but its not playing now, the animation will **Reset** and **Resume** and the **oneShot** attribute will update.
   * If the animation is different, it will play the new animation from the start.
 - **Play (SpriteAnimation animation, bool playOneShot = false, bool playBackwards = false, LoopType loopType = LoopType.repeat)** plays the specified animation, this animation doesn't has to be on the animations list of the animator, yay!
-- **Play (bool oneShot = false, bool backwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list.
 - **PlayRandom (bool playOneShot = false, bool backwards = false, LoopType = LoopType.repeat))** plays a random animation from the animation list.
-- **PlayStartingAtFrame (string name, int frame, ool playOneShot = false, bool backwards = false, LoopType loopType = LoopType.repeat)** plays an animation starting at the specified frame.
 - **PlayStartingAtFrame (int frame, bool playOneShot = false, bool playBackwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list starting at the specified frame.
+- **PlayStartingAtFrame (string animation, int frame, ool playOneShot = false, bool backwards = false, LoopType loopType = LoopType.repeat)** plays an animation starting at the specified frame.
+- **PlayStartingAtFrame (SpriteAnimation, animation, int frame, bool playOneShot = false, bool playBackwards = false, LoopType loopType = LoopType.repeat)** plays the first animation of the animation list starting at the specified frame.

 - **Resume ()** resumes the current animation.
+- **Reset ()** restarts the animation (playing or not) to its initial state.
+If the animation is not playing, the restart will be applied only when it start playing again.
 - **Stop ()** stops the current animation.
 - **StopAtFrame(int frame)** Stops when reaches the desired frame.
 If the desired frame has already passed and the animation is not looped it will stop at the end of the animation anyway.
-- **Reset ()** restarts the animation (playing or not) to its initial state.
-If the animation is not playing, the restart will be applied only when it start playing again.

 - **SetFallbackAnimation(string animation, LoopType loopType)** Sets the fallback animation to play and its loop type.
 - **RemoveFallbackAnimation()** Removes the fallback animation

 - **SetActiveRenderer (bool active)** enable/disables the renderer.
 - **FlipSpriteX (bool flip)** flips the sprite on the X axis.
   * Not working on UIAnimator yet.
 - **FlipSpriteY (bool flip)** flips the sprite on the Y axis.
   * Not working on UIAnimator yet.

 - **AddCustomEvent (int frame)** adds an event to a specific frame of the first animation of the animation list and returns it.
-    * The event subscriber must have this estructure **MethodName(BaseAnimator caller){}**
 - **AddCustomEvent (string animation, int frame)** adds an event to a specific frame of an animation and returns it.
+- **AddCustomEvent (SpriteAnimation animation, int frame)** adds an event to a specific frame of an animation and returns it.
-  * If the animation name is empty, it will get the first animation of the list.
+- **AddCustomEventAtEnd ()** adds an event to the last frame of the first animation of the animation list and returns it.
-  * The event subscriber must have this estructure **MethodName(BaseAnimator caller){}**
 - **AddCustomEventAtEnd (string animation)** adds an event to the last frame of an animation and returns it.
-  * If the animation name is empty, it will get the first animation of the list.
+- **AddCustomEventAtEnd (SpriteAnimation animation)** adds an event to the last frame of an animation and returns it.
   * The event subscriber must have this estructure **MethodName(BaseAnimator caller){}**
+  * If the animation doesn't exist or it hasn't enough frames, no event will be added.

 - **GetCustomEvent (int frame)** returns the event of the first animation of the animation list at the specific frame.
-  * Returns null if there's no event on that frame and animation.
 - **GetCustomEvent (string animation, int frame)** returns the event of the animation at the specific frame.
-  * Returns null if there's no event on that frame and animation.
+- **GetCustomEvent (SpriteAnimation animation, int frame)** returns the event of the animation at the specific frame.
+- **GetCustomEventAtEnd ()** returns the event of the first animation of the animation list at the last frame.
 - **GetCustomEventAtEnd (string animation)** returns the event of the animation at the last frame.
+- **GetCustomEventAtEnd (SpriteAnimation animation)** returns the event of the animation at the last frame.
+  * Returns null if the animations is null.
   * Returns null if there's no event on that frame and animation.
+  * Returns null of the animation doesn't have enough frames.

 - **SetRandomDelayBetweenLoops(float min, float max)** sets a random delay between loops.
 The animation will stay at the last frame, but you can use **DisableRenderOnFinish** to avoid this.
 - **SetDelayBetweenLoops(float delay)** sets a fixed delay between loops.
 The animation will stay at the last frame, but you can use **DisableRenderOnFinish** to avoid this.

 - **Initialize(bool playOnAwake, List\<SpriteAnimation\> animations, string startAnimation)** manually initialize the animator.
 Useful and **NECESSARY** if the animator was instanced on runtime.

-# Properties
+# Animator Properties
 - **IsPlaying { get; }** returns true if the animation is playing and false if not.
 - **CurrentAnimation { get; }** returns a string with the current animation name.
 - **CurrentFrame { get; }** returns the current frame of the animation.
+- **PlayingAnimation { get; }** the currently playing animation file.
 - **DisableRenderOnFinish { set; }** sets the disableRenderer attribute.
 This will disable the renderer when the animation ends.
 - **RandomAnimation { set; }** if true the animator will get a random animation after every loop cycle
 - **StartAtRandomFrame { set; }** if true the animator will start the animations at a random frame instead of the first one.
 Cool if you want to desynchronize animations.
 Events
 - **StartAnimation { get; set; }** the animation to play with Play On Awake active and Random Animation disabled.

-# Events
+# Animator Events
 - You can suscribe to the animation events using the AddListener(Listener) method of the UnityEvent class.
 - **onFinish** calls when the animation reach the last frame.
 - **onPlay** calls when the animation starts playing.